Account for (v.): to take the responsibility for something.

 Effectiveness (principle): Devote time only to what brings you closer toward achieving your objectives.

 Empiricism (principle): Test all assumptions through experimentation and continuous revision.

 Equivalence (principle): Involve people in making and evolving decisions that affect them.

 Evolve (v.): to develop gradually.

 Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.

 Governance: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.

 Governance Backlog: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.

-Helping Team: An equivalent group of people with the mandate to execute on a specific set of requirements.
+Helping Team: A team of equivalent people with the mandate to execute on a specific set of requirements.

 Intended Outcome: The expected result of an agreement, action, project or strategy.